Toy Example - Tabularized GiGL#

 }

-Since subgraph sampler is sampling randomly here, you will get different subgraphs every time you run this.
-For the purposes of example we also provide some screen shots of what these graphs might look like:
+Since the subgraph sampler is sampling randomly here, you will get different subgraphs every time you run this.

-Where SGS has sampled 2-hop subgraph with incoming edges to both nodes 9 and 7.
+is classified as a positive edge, where SGS has sampled a 2-hop subgraph with incoming edges to both nodes 9 and 7.

-Secondly, we may choose to randomly sample a rooted node neighborhood to act as a “negative sample” i.e. in this case we sample node 1 and can have 9 --> 1
+Secondly, we may choose to randomly sample a rooted node neighborhood to act as a “negative sample” (i.e., in this case, we sample node 1 and can have 9 --> 1

-edge be a “negative sample”
+edge be a “negative sample”).

 # We will sample node with this id and visualize it.
 You will see positive edge marked in red and the root node with a black border.